California regulator reviews Tesla's self-driving claims

-A California regulator said on Monday it is reviewing whether Tesla Inc (TSLA.O) violated regulations by falsely promoting its advanced driver-assistance systems as being "full self-driving."
+BERKELEY, Calif.
+(Reuters) - A California regulator said on Monday it is reviewing whether Tesla Inc violated regulations by falsely promoting its advanced driver-assistance systems as being “full self-driving.”

 Tesla’s driver assistant features, which it describes as “Autopilot” or “full self-driving” are under growing scrutiny following a series of accidents and online videos of Tesla cars driving with no one in the driver’s seat.